Daphne Jordan

-Daphne Veras Jordan (born November 28, 1959) is an American politician and attorney who served as a member of the New York State Senate, representing the 43rd district from 2019 to 2022.
-The district includes northern portions of the Hudson Valley as well as the eastern portions of the Capital Region.
-Jordan is a Republican.
+Daphne Veras Jordan is an American politician and attorney from the state of New York.
+A Republican, Jordan represented the 43rd district in the New York State Senate from 2019 to 2022.
+During Jordan's tenure, Senate District 43 included Columbia County and portions of Rensselaer, Saratoga, and Washington counties.
 Prior to her Senate tenure, Jordan served as a member of the town board in Halfmoon, New York.

 Early life and education

-Daphne Veras was born in Philadelphia, Pennsylvania.
+Jordan was born Daphne Veras in Philadelphia, Pennsylvania.

-Veras is of Greek descent.
-Her paternal family came from Mytilene and Evia, while her maternal family came from Skoura and Kastania.
+Jordan is of Greek descent.
+Her paternal ancestors came from Mytilene and Evia, while her maternal ancestors came from Skoura and Kastania.

-Veras earned a Bachelor of Arts degree in Government and English from Lehigh University in 1981.
+Jordan earned a Bachelor of Arts degree in Government and English from Lehigh University in 1981.
 She earned a Juris Doctor from Penn State Dickinson Law in 1984.

 Early career

-Daphne Jordan served on the Halfmoon Planning Board and the Halfmoon Zoning Board of Appeals.
+Jordan served on the Halfmoon Planning Board and the Halfmoon Zoning Board of Appeals.
 In 2014, Jordan was appointed to fill a vacancy on the Halfmoon Town Board.
 She was elected to a full term in 2015.

 Jordan served as a Trustee, Member of the Executive Committee, and Treasurer for the Clifton Park-Halfmoon Public Library.

-Jordan worked as a legislative director for her predecessor, Senator Kathy Marchione.
+Jordan worked as a legislative director for her predecessor in the State Senate, Kathy Marchione.